authelia/authelia/docs/content/integration/proxies/introduction.md

 ---
 title: "Proxies"
 description: "An integration guide for Authelia and several supported reverse proxies"
-lead: "An introduction into integrating Authelia with a reverse proxy."
+summary: "An introduction into integrating Authelia with a reverse proxy."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []